retroriff/misery.ai/client/src/prompt/orchestra.md

 ## Stop

-To stop a specific instrument, we can just remove it from the array parameter if it grouped or we can stop it this way when it has an individual instance:
+Example to stop an instrument:

 ```
 Px.stop(\violinsLegato);
 ```

-Instrument that is playing in legato hold mode must be stopped using `holdOff`.
-It will only stop the note included in the degree method, in the following example is note `2`:
+But a note that is playing in legato hold mode must be stopped using `holdOff`.
+This method will only stop the note specified in the degree method, in the following example it is note `2`:

 ```
 Play([